Roderick O'Donnell

 Roderick O'Donnell is an architectural historian, freelance writer and lecturer.
 O'Donnell has published extensively on the works of the English architects, Augustus Pugin (1812-1852) and his son and successor Edward Welby Pugin (1834-1875).

 Education and working life

 O'Donnell, who studied at the University of Cambridge, has Master of Arts and Ph.D degrees.

 From 1975 to 1978, he worked as a research assistant in Dublin for the Pevsner Architectural Guides 'Buildings of Ireland' series.
 From 1982, O'Donnell worked as an inspector at English Heritage and the public bodies that preceded it.

 He was elected a Fellow of the Society of Antiquaries of London in 1999.

 Since 2011, O'Donnell has worked as an architectural historian in a private capacity.
 He has written in academic journals and has also contributed to The Catholic Herald.
-He has given talks and lectures, for example, on Augustus Pugin at the University of Malta, and on the history, art and architecture of Buckfast Abbey.
+He has given talks and lectures, for example, on Augustus Pugin at the University of Malta, and contributed to a book about Buckfast Abbey.

 Some photographs, attributed to O'Donnell, are in the Conway Library at the Courtauld Institute of Art.